EnergyMashupLab/NIST-CTS-Agents/README.md

 The project uses Github, Maven, and Java 8.

-See [HowToDevelop](HowToDevelop) for tooling and development environment.
+See [HowToDevelop](HowToDevelop) for the tooling and development environment.

 Authors
 -------